jiyoonseo/mean_ng2/README.md

 # MEAN stack for Angular 2 (rc.5)

-:One: Structure of tree
+:one: Structure of tree
 ```
 |-root
 |--ver01
 ```

-:Two: to start
+:two: to start
 ```
  >> npm install
  >> npm run gulp